 7. Stay Positive

 It may seem hard to accomplish but maintaining a positive attitude is possible.
-Your thoughts and actions determine that.
+Your thoughts and actions determine that you stay positive.
 To quote Dr. Robert H. Schuller, “it takes one positive thought that is given a chance to survive and thrive to overpower an army of negative thoughts.”
 Find ways to stay positive and increase that level of positivity in your life.

 Having motivational quotes at your desk for each day can give you a boost every time you in the office.
 It could also be a peaceful place in your head where you can retreat mentally for a minute or two to keep yourself from drowning.
 Take time to identify the positivity triggers in your life and always have one on hand when you anticipate an encounter with a negative person.

 8. Don’t Dwell

 One reason why negativity may be affecting you so much is that you pay too much thought to it.
 Dwelling on one opinion from someone who never finds anything nice to say about anyone is pointless.
 You end up sad, dejected, or negative yourself because that criticism was all you thought about.
 Maybe you spent valuable time over-analyzing the situation, time that could have been used working or doing something constructive.

-Learn that people who are filled with negative thoughts may not always act rationally.
+Learn that people who are filled with negativity may not always act rationally.
 Such an individual may say something at that moment and not even mean it or forget about it.
 A lot of energy goes to waste by rethinking and playing over a scenario of which you have no control.
 Learn to let some things in life slide, and it will improve your defenses against negativity.

 “Only a fool trips on whats behind him” – Unknown source